pauplestudios/starcat-review/README.md

 1. Every basic component's id/class should start with **hrp-** prefix
 2. Names of elements should be hypenated like **hrp-categories-list**
 3. Do not have more than 3 levels of nesting for SCSS files

+### JS

+1. When a JS file has a lot of selectors, create a property called selectors and add selectors as sub-properties

 ---